 Along the way, my client will receive estimated $50,000 year end cash bonuses and have large liquidity events when his CDs come due in April 2017 and November 2017.
 His goal is to build his cash hoard to around $1M so he can buy a $2.5M home in the Bay Area by 2018.

 Some of you will think it is unwise to hold so much cash, but if real estate and stocks are going down over the next two years, and you're unwilling to short, then building liquid cash is just fine.

-Here's another example of a client who's been all over the place, saving anywhere from $1,000 – $5,000 a month and who has challenged herself to save $5,000 a month to build up a two year living expense runway by January 2018 so she can leave her job and become a rockstar freelancer and travel the world.
+Here's another example of a client who's been all over the place.
+She is saving anywhere from $1,000 – $5,000 a month.
+She has challenged herself to save $5,000 a month to build up a two-year living expense runway.
+This way, she can leave her job and become a rockstar freelancer and travel the world.

 Downturns Take Time To Play Out